pbredenberg/pauls-new-site/README.md

-# typescript-vuepress-template
+# typescript-vuepress-template-netflify-cms

-A VuePress template with TypeScript configured, ready to develop against.
+A Netlify VuePress project with TypeScript configured, ready to develop against.